“There is only one true battle. The battle between good and evil.”

 4. Player pieces may never move or shoot an arrow diagonally or occupy the same square more than once during a single turn.

-5. The number indicated by the dice roll is the number of spaces you must move on your turn.
-A dice roll can apply to the movement of any player piece or pieces but if used by one of your archer’s arrows the full dice roll is used.The roll may be split over as many player pieces movements as you would like but all moves awarded must be used.
-EXAMPLE: A roll of a 3 can be used by one player piece moving 3 spaces, 3 player pieces each moving 1 space or 2 player pieces,1 piece moving 1 space and another piece moving 2 spaces.
+The roll may be split over as many character pieces as you would like but all moves awarded must be used.
+EXAMPLE: A roll of a 3 can be used by one character piece moving 3 spaces, 3 pieces each moving 1 space or 2 pieces,1 piece moving 1 space and another piece moving 2 spaces.
 If a player only has one piece remaining it must move all 3 spaces.

 6. Killing an opponent: An opponent can be killed by either a ground attack, the shooting of an arrow or the playing of a card.
 A Ground attack: A player piece can only kill an opponent’s player piece through movement with an exact roll of the dice.
 If the opposing player’s piece is 2 spaces away and a 3 is rolled a kill is not allowed by spitting this roll over 2 of your pieces.
 Shooting of an arrow: An Archer can shoot in any of the four movable directions.
 The arrow will travel the entire roll of the dice and cannot be split.
 If you roll a three and your arrow travels three spaces without hitting any obstacles or player pieces your turn is over.
 If you roll a three and your arrow travels 2 spaces and hits a wall or gate it stops there, and your turn is over.
 If you roll a three and your arrow first hits an opponent’s player piece at 1,2 or 3 spaces away, the player piece is killed, you score a point, your archer does not move, and your turn is over.
 If one of your archers is in your castle, they may shoot out of either entrance on your turn.
 Playing a card: If a card allows you to climb or scale an obstacle and an opponent’s piece is on the other side, they are killed by a surprise attack and the dice roll portion is forfeited.